We created Nyssa

 after being shocked, frustrated, and let down by the few resources and products available to support us during our Fourth Trimester recoveries.
 New parenthood can be intense and identity shattering.
 We want to have an honest, open dialogue about what really goes down while also providing birthing parents with empathetically designed products that make care and comfort a priority.

 If you have ever given birth or experienced period pain, you’ve likely used an ice or heat pack to help take the edge off of your discomfort.
 At Nyssa, we believe in the power of healing heat and cooling comfort.
 Which is why we created our double-patented FourthWear® and VieWear™ products, intended to help women experiencing a range of below-the-belt issues, such as period pain, endometriosis, fertility treatments and recovery from pelvic/abdominal surgery.

 is Nyssa’s no-holds-barred podcast.
 From vaginal tearing to postpartum depression and navigating a new sense of identity, no topic is too taboo.

 I'm buying [Fourthwear™ Underwear] for every pregnant person in my life.

 I can confirm that postpartum life is 90% better when you don’t rip to your butthole.
 Baby boy: 1 point.
 Luna: 0.

 Motherhood transforms us.
 It is not that we become different people or that we lose ourselves.
 It is that we discover feelings, impulses, thoughts, and wishes within ourselves that we likely never would have encountered had we not become mothers.

-Dr. Christine Sterling, OB-GYN
+Dr. Laura Stock, OB-GYN